Article

 Acute disseminated encephalomyelitis (ADEM) is a demyelinating disease of the central nervous system (CNS) with acute onset, rapid progression, and multifocal neurological deficits.
 Acute hemorrhagic leukoencephalitis (AHLE) is a hemorrhagic and more severe variant of ADEM, which may result in coma and death.
 In this review article, the researchers from Romania analyzed the medical literature on ADEM or AHLE cases that developed after acute infection with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) or COVID-19 vaccination.
-The authors also presented a case of post-vaccinal ADEM from their clinical practice.
+The authors also presented a case of ADEM that developed after COVID-19 vaccination from their clinical practice.

 About the study

-The following data were analyzed from the selected publications: age, gender, type of vaccine, results of reverse transcription-polymerase chain reaction (RT-PCR) test for SARS-CoV-2, latency between the onset of neurological symptoms and infection/vaccination, brain and spine MRI scans, cerebrospinal fluid (CSF) examination, other laboratory tests, treatment, and outcome.
+The following data were analyzed from the selected publications: age, gender, type of vaccine, results of reverse transcription-polymerase chain reaction (RT-PCR) test for SARS-CoV-2, latency between the onset of neurological symptoms and SARS-CoV-2 infection/ COVID-19 vaccination, brain and spine MRI scans, cerebrospinal fluid (CSF) examination, other laboratory tests, treatment, and outcome.

 Results

-The review included 24 publications with 74 cases of ADEM and 13 patients with AHLE.
 Of 74 patients with ADEM, 45 developed ADEM after acute COVID-19 infection and 29 after COVID-19 vaccination.
-Of these 45 individuals with postinfectious ADEM, CSF from four patients tested positive on RT-PCR for SARS-CoV-2.
+Of these 45 individuals with postinfectious ADEM, four patients had a positive RT-PCR test of CSF for SARS-CoV-2.

-According to the authors, more than 170 patients who developed ADEM following vaccination were reported to the EudraVigilance database of the European Medicine Agency until the end of March 2022.
-Of these 170 patients with postvaccinal ADEM, 91 received BioNTech Pfizer vaccines, 46 AstraZeneca vaccines, 27 Moderna vaccines, and 8 Johnson & Johnson vaccines.
+According to the authors, more than 170 patients who developed ADEM following COVID-19 vaccination were reported to the EudraVigilance database of the European Medicine Agency before the end of March 2022.
+Of these 170 patients with postvaccinal ADEM, 91 were vaccinated with the BioNTech Pfizer vaccine, 46 with the AstraZeneca vaccine, 27 with the Moderna vaccine, and 8 with the Johnson & Johnson vaccine.

-The average time between acute SARS-CoV-2 infection and ADEM onset was 19.5 days, and between COVID-19 vaccination and ADEM onset was 12.3 days.
+The average time between acute SARS-CoV-2 infection and the onset of ADEM was 19.5 days, and between COVID-19 vaccination and the onset of ADEM was 12.3 days.

-Most patients (88%) were treated with corticosteroid therapy, alone or with other treatments, such as intravenous immunoglobulins (32%), plasmapheresis (18% ), and rituximab (5%).
+Most patients (88%) were treated with corticosteroid therapy alone or with other treatments, including intravenous immunoglobulins (32%), plasmapheresis (18% ), and rituximab (5%).

-A case of postvaccinal ADEM from the clinical practice of the study’s authors
+A case of ADEM that developed after COVID-19 vaccination from the clinical practice of the study’s authors

 A 33-year-old, previously healthy, man was admitted to the neurology clinic.
 He had no prior medical conditions or family history of autoimmune diseases.

 His symptoms started 14 days after his first Johnson & Johnson vaccine.
-Three days before the admission, he experienced fever, headache, nausea, vomiting, decreased muscle strength (mainly in the legs), paresthesias, and urinary retention.
-The neurologic examination showed spastic tetraparesis, with grade 4+/5, in the upper limbs and grade 4/5 in the lower limbs, hyperreflexia in the lower limbs, bilateral Babinski sign, and acute urinary retention.
+Three days before admission, he experienced fever, headache, nausea, vomiting, decreased muscle strength (mainly in the legs), paresthesias, and urinary retention.
+Neurologic examination showed spastic tetraparesis, with grade 4+/5 in the upper limbs and grade 4/5 in the lower limbs, hyperreflexia in the lower limbs, bilateral Babinski sign, and acute urinary retention.

 Sagittal spinal cord MRI.
 Longitudinally extensive lesion at the level of the cervical spinal cord.
 From the original paper of Stoian, A. et al. Vaccines 2023, 11, 1225.